Central Asia University and Bard Student Team Developing Game-Changer for Teen Pregnancy

 Students built out their projects on a unique on-line platform called RebelBase, created by Crawford and his team.
 Rebelbase combines a modularized on-line textbook in entrepreneurship that covers topics ranging from ideation to market-sizing to financials to social and environmental impact, with a social ecosystem that allows students from New York and Bishkek to collaborate effectively on projects like Not a Shame.
 Alua says their project developed “through immense help and support coming from the course instructors, as well as the RebelBase materials.”

 “Game-Changer” to Launch in 2024

 Alua’s team was selected as one of the top three from among the worldwide participants in the global classroom, and in December 2022, the group participated in the Bard MBA’s annual pitch competition, Disrupt to Sustain.
-There they won a $1500 prize to help them develop the business.
-Alua notes that “during global class meetings and on local sessions, we were also given an opportunity to practice presenting the project.”
-Facing a panel of high-level judges gathered in New York, she said that “thanks to that classroom experience, I was personally not puzzled by the questions the judges asked, nor did I feel nervous while pitching.”
+The team wikll receive a $1,500 prize to help them develop the business.

 Professor Bermet Suiutbekova, the team’s faculty instructor at AUCA said that Not a Shame “will bring a positive change to Central Asian countries.
 With the help of $1500 in prize money from the Bard MBA competition, the team is planning to release the beta version of the product in June of 2023 and go to market in July of 2024.”
 Together, this team of young people from opposite sides of the world are going to make a difference.